VoxLogicA-Project/Polyhedra-minimisation/README.md

 In the follwing, we explain in detail how to reproduce results and visualise them, using the triangleRB experiment as a running example.

+The artifact is provided with a Dockerfile that starts a new container with all required dependencies.
+To start the container, it suffices to run the script
+`run_container.sh` in the main directory.

 ## PolyVisualiser

 In order to visualise results obtained running the two steps, we provide users with a `PolyVisualiser` application. `PolyVisualiser` accepts as input a model (in the json format), a colour file